Loading...

 Exercise Regularly

-Engage in regular physical activity, like a walk after meals, to help your body manage blood sugar levels more effectively.
+Engage in regular physical activity, such as a short walk after meals, to help improve insulin sensitivity and reduce blood sugar spikes.

 healthspan-mbl